oceanprotocol/docs/rewards/df-faq.md

 ### Guides
 <details>

-<summary>I'm new to Ocean and I want to stake my OCEAN tokens.
+<summary>I'm new to Ocean and I want to stake my OCEAN.
 Can you show me how?
 Where can I learn about APY and locks?</summary>

 Absolutely, we've adopted the voting escrowed system from Curve Finance (veCRV) and created veOCEAN.